ky-feng/data-projects/literature/index.md

 authors.to_csv('authors.csv', index=False, header=False)
 ```

-The list I get from Jupyter is kinda long, so I'll just show you the first 15 lines of the 731 I got from 2012.
+The list I got from Jupyter is kinda long, so I'll just show you the first 15 lines of the 731 I got from 2012.

 ![authorlist-1001.png](https://ky-feng.github.io/data-projects/literature/authorlist-1001.png)

-Going through the list, I see familiar names: Haruki Murakami, Jennifer Egan, Thomas Pynchon, Jonathan Swift.
-So many novelists, with so many novels, but not all of them write "poetically" (especially not Hemingway).
-So how exactly do I measure poeticism?
+Going through the list, I saw familiar names: Haruki Murakami, Jennifer Egan, Thomas Pynchon, Jonathan Swift.
+So many novelists, with so many novels, though not all of them wrote "poetically."
+Speaking of, how exactly do I measure poeticism?

 ### What novelists write "poetic" prose?

+Poeticism usually refers to some use of poetic devices, such as alliteration or repetition.
+However, I often imagine the relationship between poeticism and frequency of poetic devices to be parabolic in nature - peaking, before dipping into the realm of purple prose.

-I often frequent a subreddit, "ProsePorn," which features excerpts from great authors.
-I figured that if I scraped that subreddit, I'd be able to find the authors whose works consitute as poetic.
-If i were to cross-reference these novelists with the list above, I'd be able to find literary authors iwth poetic prose.
+I suppose poeticism is also, in some ways, subjective.
+I decided to use subjectivity in my determination of what constitutes "poetic" writing.
+I often frequent a subreddit, "ProsePorn," which features excerpts from short storyists and novelists who write poetically.
+I figured that if I scraped this subreddit, and then cross-reference the data with  novelists from my 1001 list, I'd be able to find literary authors with poetic prose.

 First, to scrape reddit, I learned from this site: https://www.storybench.org/how-to-scrape-reddit-with-python/